Dalin first to finish Vendee Globe as title rival Herrmann collides with trawler - RFI

 French skipper Charlie Dalin was the first competitor to cross the finish line in the gruelling Vendee Globe round-the-world race on Wednesday and then saw one of his chief rivals for overall victory suffer a heartbreaking collision with a fishing boat.

-"We got there, we managed to do the almost impossible," said Dalin after his arrival.
+"We got there, we managed to do the almost impossible," said Dalin, 36, after his arrival.

 "It really is a magical race.
 It's changed me, I don't know how yet!"